Find a Specialist Project Opportunity

 CIES strongly encourages Roster candidates to be proactive in finding project opportunities.
 We can assist Roster candidates in reaching out to non-U.S. institutions to discuss developing a project that meets the institution’s needs in a particular area.
 If the non-U.S. institution agrees to submit a project request, they can specifically request a particular Roster candidate by name.
 Please note that Roster candidates cannot directly submit a project request and should not correspond directly with Fulbright commissions or U.S. embassy public affairs sections overseas.
 There is also no guarantee that a project request will be approved by the local Fulbright commission or U.S. embassy; CIES has no oversight of the project approval process.

-For more information on finding a Specialist project opportunity, please read through the sections below and view our webinar on Developing a Specialist Project with Host Institutions Abroad.
+For more information on finding a Specialist project opportunity, please read through the sections below.

 Making contacts with non-U.S. Institutions

 - Colleagues at your department, the international office on your campus, or other sources within your home institution.

 Networking with foreign faculty through conferences or other academic forums